Update (September 30, 2024): ‘Vehicle’ and ‘Platform’ sub-sections revised.

 The center console has a dual wireless charging pad, followed by a rotary knob to control the touchscreen infotainment system, then two cupholders, and finally an armrest.
 Below the center console is an open storage area, though it appears a bit narrow.
 Additionally, the limited gap between this space and the lower part of the console suggests that storing items like a medium-sized handbag or grocery bag might not be feasible.

-The steering wheel sports a flat-bottomed design, with a round center pad reminiscent of those in previous-gen Volkswagens.
+The steering wheel sports a flat-bottomed design, with a round center pad reminiscent of previous-gen Volkswagens.
 It comes with two notably large knurled thumbwheels and two buttons positioned directly below, enabling the driver to manage various in-cabin electronic functions.
 We anticipate these scrollers also feature a click action for selecting options.
 Additionally, the gear selector is conveniently designed as a stalk, mounted to the right side of the steering column.

 The ID.
 2all SUV will have a flat floor, which should present passengers with more space and comfort.
 Thus, the middle occupant can have nearly the same level of comfort as the rear passengers occupying the outboard positions.
 One of the cool interior features of the ID.
 2all SUV would be its large storage space under the cushion of the rear seat.